PTI starts filling political posts

 Indian High Commissioner Ajay Bisaria also visited the Banigala residence of Imran Khan on Friday to congratulate him on PTI’s victory in the general elections.

-During the meeting, Imran Khan emphasised on the resumption of dialogue between Pakistan and India to resolveall disputes, including the Kashmir issue.
-He expressed concern over the grave human rights violations in the Indian Held Kashmir (IHK).
+During the meeting, Imran Khan emphasised on the resumption of dialogue between Pakistan and India to resolve all disputes, including the Kashmir issue.
+He expressed concern over the grave human rights violations in Indian Held Kashmir (IHK).
 He also hoped that the much-awaited Saarc Summit would soon be held in Islamabad, which had been postponed earlier.

 The high commissioner also conveyed Indian Prime Minister Narendra Modi's message of felicitation to Imran Khan for his party's victory in the general elections.
 Ajay Bisaria maintained that the telephonic talks between the Indian prime minister and Imran Khan had given birth to a hope that relations with Islamabad would move in a positive direction.